 The Bark for Chrome extension needs a monitored email to finalize the connection.
 (Otherwise, it doesn't know whose computer it is we're monitoring!)

-You can tell if you've connected your child's Gmail account for example, by looking at the email account(s) on your Bark dashboard under your child's profile:
+You can tell if you've connected your child's Gmail account for example, by looking at the email account(s) connected when you click View Profile for a child:

-For instructions on connecting a Google account for monitoring, see here.
+For instructions on connecting an email account for monitoring, see here.